 If you were denied admission to a program, you might want to review your previous application and look for areas of improvement such as your statement of purpose or test scores.

-Academic programs have different timelines and graduate coordinators/directors and admission committees review applications in different ways; some review applications on a “rolling” or continual basis while others review files at certain times of the year.
+Most decisions are made in March and April (for fall), and in November (for spring).
+Academic programs have different timelines and admission committees review applications in different ways; some review applications on a “rolling” or continual basis while others review files at certain times of the year.
 Continue to monitor the status of your application by logging back into your portal.
+If you have questions about the decision, please contact the program you applied to directly through their web page.